fuzzylogicxx/fuzzylogic/posts/svg-collected-tips.md

 ## Choose the best-performing format

 When you’re tasked with coding an illustration-based image, it’s tempying to automatically see that as a job for SVG.
 However keep in mind that for some images the SVG file size will be massive and PNG will perform much better, so compare the two options.

+## Exporting and optimising SVG in design tools

+To export an SVG in Figma, right-click it (or select it on the left hand side) then select “copy as SVG”.
+There’s also an “export as SVG” option on the right.

 ## References